1 every 5 minutes: Overdoses continue to rise

 WICHITA, Kan.
-(KSNW) – According to the CDC, more than 107,000 Americans died last year from drug overdoses.
+(KSNW) — According to the Centers for Disease Control and Prevention (CDC), more than 107,000 Americans died last year from drug overdoses.
 That comes out to roughly one overdose death every five minutes.

 “Every patient has a personal family member, or a good friend, or a high school buddy that’s overdosed and died.
 That used to be pretty rare,” said Dr. Greg Lakin, Center for Change medical director.